apache/apisix-ingress-controller/docs/en/latest/tutorials/manage-certificates-with-cert-manager.md

 * Install [apisix-ingress-controller](https://github.com/apache/apisix-ingress-controller/blob/master/install.md).
 * Install [cert-manager](https://cert-manager.io/docs/installation/#default-static-install).

 In this guide, we assume that your APISIX is installed with `ssl` enabled, which is not enabled by default in the Helm Chart.
-To enable it, you need to set `gateway.tls.enabled=true` during installation.
+To enable it, you need to set `apisix.ssl.enabled=true` during installation.

 For example, you could install APISIX and APISIX ingress controller by running: